 -

-In a small bowl, mix Greek yogurt, honey, lime juice, and lime zest to make the dip.
+In a small bowl, mix Greek yogurt, honey or maple syrup (if using), lime juice, and lime zest.

 -